EzeIcons

 }

-This pattern makes the accessibility decision explicit at the call site.
-When label is undefined, the icon is decorative.
+When label is omitted, the icon is decorative.
 When label is a string, the icon is informative.
-The pattern prevents the common mistake of forgetting to handle either case.
+The API makes the accessibility decision explicit and impossible to forget.

 <button aria-label="Delete item" onClick={handleDelete}>